emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: akpy98.html

+    We consider the combination of card marking with remembered sets for generational garbage collection as suggested by Hosking and Moss.
+When more than two generations are used, a naive implementation may cause excessive and wasteful scanning of the cards and thus increase the collection time.
+We offer a simple data structure and a corresponding algorithm to keep track of which cards need be scanned for which generation.
+We then extend these ideas for the Train Algorithm of Hudson and Moss.
+Here, the solution is more involved, and allows tracking of which card should be scanned for which car-collection in the train.

 * .. _BAKER77:

   Henry G. Baker, Carl Hewitt.
 1977.  "`The Incremental Garbage Collection of Processes <http://home.pipeline.com/~hbaker1/Futures.html>`_".
 ACM.
 SIGPLAN Notices 12, 8 (August 1977), pp. 55--59.

   .. abstract: baker77.html

+    This paper investigates some problems associated with an argument evaluation order that we call "future" order, which is different from both call-by-name and call-by-value.
+In call-by-future, each formal parameter of a function is bound to a separate process (called a "future") dedicated to the evaluation of the corresponding argument.
+This mechanism allows the fully parallel evaluation of arguments to a function, and has been shown to augment the expressive power of a language.

+    We discuss an approach to a problem that arises in this context: futures which were thought to be relevant when they were created become irrelevant through being ignored in the body of the expression where they were bound.
+The problem of irrelevant processes also appears in multiprocessing problem-solving systems which start several processors working on the same problem but with different methods, and return with the solution which finishes first.
+This "parallel method strategy" has the drawback that the processes which are investigating the losing methods must be identified, stopped, and reassigned to more useful tasks.

+    The solution we propose is that of garbage collection.
+We propose that the goal structure of the solution plan be explicitly represented in memory as part of the graph memory (like Lisp's heap) so that a garbage collection algorithm can discover which processes are performing useful work, and which can be recycled for a new task.
+An incremental algorithm for the unified garbage collection of storage and processes is described.

 * .. _BAKER78: